Flaherty gem, DeJong fluke hit lift Cards over Giants 1-0

 TRAINER’S ROOM

 Giants: RHP Johnny Cueto threw a bullpen Tuesday before the game.
-Cueto has missed the entire season while recovering from Tommy John surgery, and manager Bruce Bochy said he’d make his season debut next time through the rotation, though a date was not announced.
+Cueto has missed the entire season while recovering from Tommy John surgery.
+After the game, Bochy said Cueto sustained back tightness and the club will wait “a day or two” to see how he feels.

 Cardinals: C Matt Wieters went to the doctor to get a cortisone shot for a mild calf strain but it was determined he did not need one.
 There is no timetable for his return.